 Often times, you’ll experience dwindling in motivation and interest.
-To combat all the hindrances, apply these effective hacks to your daily practice.
+To combat all the hindrances, apply these meditation tips to your daily practice.

 You don’t have to attend a meditation retreat if you don’t have the time.
 Although I highly recommend it because it indeed has its benefits.
 One of the main benefits is you’ll be provided with a conducive environment with minimum distractions for the duration of the retreat.
 As a result, progress usually comes faster.
 I attended several retreats myself.

 As an alternative, you can take the online meditation course by Giovanni Dienstmann.
 He wrote a best-selling book “Practical Meditation” which is available in 7 languages.
 He is a very accomplished meditation teacher with 9,000+ hours of meditation practice under his belt.
 I really encourage you to take a look.
 Check it out here.

 Read my review of the course here.